 The College of Liberal Arts at the University of Texas Rio Grande (UTRGV) is strongly committed to the concept of engaged scholarship.
 That is, the production of scholarly work of value to academics, but also of value to the community that nourishes our institution.
-If the engaged university is described as a tree with branches that spread across the state and nation, but with roots deeply planted within the community, the Community Historical Archaeology Project with Schools (CHAPS) is one of UTRGV's deepest and strongest ones.
+If we describe the engaged university as a tree with branches that spread across the state and nation, but with roots deeply planted within the community, the Community Historical Archaeology Project with Schools (CHAPS) Program would be one of UTRGV's deepest and strongest ones.

-CHAPS is a quintessential example of engaged scholarship.
+CHAPS Program endeavors are a quintessential example of engaged scholarship.
 The continuous partnership between top-notch scholars conducting top-quality research about our region in an ongoing partnership with UTRGV students, local, state and federal governmental agencies, local and regional non-governmental organizations and, of course schools, is a model to follow.
-The Rio Grande Valley Civil War Trail: 40 Lesson Plans is the most recent product of these partnerships.
-Building upon one of its largest and most ambitious endeavors to-date, the Rio Grande Civil War Trail, CHAPS and its supporters now bring the Trail into our 4th, 7th, 8th and 11th grade children's classrooms as a series of lesson plans that teachers can use to bring this rich history to life for them and show how are region has been a highly contended one for centuries.
+The Rio Grande Valley Civil War Trail: 56 Lesson Plans is the most recent product of these partnerships.
+Building upon one of its largest and most ambitious endeavors to-date, the Rio Grande Civil War Trail, the CHAPS Program Team brings the Trail into 4th, 7th, 8th, 11th grade and college classrooms.
+This series of lesson plans will bring this rich history to life and show how the region has been a highly contended one for centuries.

-As our region once again becomes the center of political, demographic and economic conflict, The Rio Grande Valley Civil War Trail: 40 Lesson Plans gains even greater relevance as an example of engaged scholarship.
+As our region once again becomes the center of political, demographic and economic conflict, The Rio Grande Valley Civil War Trail: 56 Lesson Plans gains even greater relevance as an example of engaged scholarship.
 We hope that they encourage our younger generation to become participants in shaping the future of their community, as their forbearers have shaped its history.

-As Dean of the College of Liberal Arts which is the CHAPS program home college at UTRGV, I am grateful to have been able support this effort along with other partners of the program.
-I hope that others also become supporters as the value of CHAPS's contributions become ever more apparent.
+As Dean of the College of Liberal Arts, the home college for the CHAPS Program at UTRGV, I am grateful to have been able support this effort along with other partners of the program.
+I hope that others also become supporters as the value of the CHAPS Program's contributions become ever more apparent.

 Walter Diaz, Ph.D.
-Dean College of Liberal Arts
+Dean, College of Liberal Arts University of Texas Rio Grande Valley